 No Risk to Natural Teeth

 Ideally, replacing one lost tooth wouldn’t put your remaining natural teeth at risk.
-But that’s what happens with removable dentures and dental bridges.
+But that’s what can happen with removable dentures and dental bridges.

 Removable dentures have clasps and hooks that go over your natural teeth for support.
 Often, these are metal, and the metal can cause considerable wear on your natural teeth.
 Even if the support structures are soft, they cause bacteria and food residue to collect on the natural teeth.
 This can accelerate tooth decay and periodontal disease, which can lead to premature loss of the supporting teeth.